 Organic Waste Diversion

-A residential organics diversion program is currently being developed.
+A residential organics diversion program is currently under development.
 Upon implementation, residents will be equipped with an in-home appliance that will mash and dehydrate food waste.
-This process is referred to as ‘pre-treatment’ and substantially reduces the weight and volume of food scraps.
-Pre-treatment transforms food scraps into an odorless and sterile soil amendment that can be used to enhance your garden or collected by the City.
+This process is referred to as ‘pre-treatment’ and substantially reduces the weight and volume of food waste.
+Pre-treatment transforms food waste into an odourless and dry soil amendment that can be used to enhance your garden or collected by the City.
 The program will include regular collection and a range of educational materials on how to use the pre-treatment appliances effectively.

 To be added to the early adopters list, sign up here.